ndt080/signal-yard/tools/glossary-generator/README.md

 3. **Semantic Deduplication**: Uses Sentence Transformers to generate embeddings of definitions and applies Agglomerative Clustering to identify similar entries.
 Variants are linked with "variant_of" edges.
 4. **Relationship Linking**: Employs spaCy to detect named entities in definitions, connecting terms that share entities with "related_to" edges.
 5. **Export**: Saves the graph as a `.graphml` file using NetworkX, ready for use in other systems.

+## Handling Duplicates

+Given the diverse sources of glossary data, terms may appear multiple times with varying definitions.
+The tool employs a sophisticated approach to handle duplicates, ensuring the graph remains concise yet comprehensive:

+- **Context-Dependent Duplicates**: When a term has distinct meanings depending on the context (e.g., "track" as a physical railway component versus a monitoring system), each meaning is preserved as a separate node in the graph.
+These nodes may be linked with "related_to" edges if they share relevant entities, maintaining their contextual distinctions.
+- **Semantically Similar Duplicates**: When definitions of a term are similar but differ slightly in wording (e.g., "Locomotive: A vehicle that pulls trains" versus "Locomotive: A self-propelled train engine"), the tool uses **Sentence Transformers** to generate semantic embeddings of the definitions.
+These embeddings are clustered using **Agglomerative Clustering** with a cosine similarity threshold (default: 0.9).
+Similar definitions are merged into a single representative node, with other nodes linked to it via "variant_of" edges to indicate equivalence.

+This dual approach ensures that meaningful variations are retained while redundant rephrasings are consolidated, optimizing the graph for both accuracy and efficiency.

 ## Customization Options